cesaraustralia/Dispersal.jl/docs/src/index.md

         0  0  0  0  0  0  0;
         0  0  0  0  0  0  0]

-# add a 0.0-1.0 scaled raster array that represents habitat suitability
+# Define an array that represents habitat suitability
 suitability = [0.5 0.0 0.3 0.0 0.0 0.3 0.0;
                0.0 0.2 0.8 0.0 0.9 0.6 0.0;
                0.0 0.5 1.0 1.0 1.0 0.0 0.0;